jonathan-g/jonathangilligan.hugo/content/teaching/intro_climate_change.md

 climate change and its economic, social, and ecological consequences; economic, technological, and public policy responses.

-This course, for undergraduate and graduate students, has two major parts:
+This course, for undergraduate students, has two major parts:

 1. The __basic scientific principles__ of the earth's climate.